 9. Make peppermint bath bombs.

 Forgo the expensive bath bombs and make your own to give the friend who loves a relaxing bath.
-You’ll need a bath bomb mold which we found for under $7, some epsom bath salts, peppermint essential oil, and a drop of food coloring (optional).
+You’ll need a bath bomb mold which we found a 10-piece set for under $8, some epsom bath salts, peppermint essential oil, and a drop of food coloring (optional).

 TIP: Over time, the bath bombs start to lose their food coloring hue, so don’t make these weeks in advance.